hotwired-laravel/turbo-laravel/README.md

 }
 ```

 This will automatically propagate changes of this model to its desired channels following the convention of using the model's FQCN using a dotted notation suffixed with the model ID.
 To follow our `App\\Models\\Comment` example, the changes would broadcast to the channel named: `App.Models.Comment.{id}` (the name of the wildcard is not enforced, you can use whatever you want, but we'll use the model's ID as its value).
-You can pick only the events you want to broadcast.
+You may pick only the events you want to broadcast.

-If you want to control the channel you're broadcasting to, maybe passing it to a related model, or send it out to a couple different related models, you can also do it like so:
+If you want to control the channel you're broadcasting to, maybe passing it to a related model instead of the current model, or send it out to a couple different related models or channels, you may do that like so:

 ```php
 use Tonysm\TurboLaravel\Events\TurboStreamModelCreated;